calypsonet/keyple-android-demo-control/README.md

     - If File Structure unknown reject the card.
 - Environment Analysis:
   - Read the environment record:
-    - If Calypso SAM present open a Validation session (Calypso Secure Session) reading the environment record, set `inTransactionFlag` to true.
+    - Open a secure session if `isSecureSessionMode` is true.
-    - Else read the environment record.
+    - Read the environment record.
   - Unpack environment structure from the binary present in the environment record:
     - If `EnvVersionNumber` of the `Environment` structure is not the expected one (==1 for the current version) reject the card.
-Abort transaction if `inTransactionFlag` is true.
+Abort transaction if `isSecureSessionMode` is true.
     - If `EnvEndDate` points to a date in the past reject the card.
-Abort transaction if `inTransactionFlag` is true.
+Abort transaction if `isSecureSessionMode` is true.
 - Event Analysis:
   - Read and unpack the last event record:
     - If `EventVersionNumber` is not the expected one (==1 for the current version) reject the card (if ==0 return error status indicating clean card).
-Abort Transaction if `inTransactionFlag` is true.
+Abort Transaction if `isSecureSessionMode` is true.
     - If `EventLocation` != value configured in the control terminal set the validated contract **not valid** flag as true and go to **Contract Analysis**.
     - Else If `EventDateStamp` points to a date in the past set the validated contract **not valid** flag as true and go to **Contract Analysis**.
     - Else If (`EventTimeStamp` + Validation period configure in the control terminal) < current time of the control terminal set the validated contract **not valid** flag as true.